Modeling Short-Range Microwave Networks to Scale Superconducting Quantum Computation: Abstract

 \section{Abstract}

 A core challenge for superconducting quantum computers is to scale up the number of qubits in each processor without increasing noise or cross-talk.
-Distributing a quantum computer across nearby small qubit arrays, known as chiplets, could solve many problems associated with size.
+Distributed quantum computing across small qubit arrays, known as chiplets, can address these challenges in a scalable manner.
 We propose a chiplet architecture over microwave links with potential to exceed monolithic performance on near-term hardware.
-We model and evaluate the chiplet architecture in a way that bridges the physical and network layers.
-We find concrete evidence that distributed quantum computing may accelerate the path toward useful and ultimately scalable quantum computers.
+Our methods of modeling and evaluating the chiplet architecture bridge the physical and network layers in these processors.
+We find evidence that distributing computation across chiplets may reduce the overall error rates associated with moving data across the device, despite higher error figures for transfers across links.
+Preliminary analyses suggest that latency is not substantially impacted, and that at least some applications and architectures may avoid bottlenecks around chiplet boundaries.
 In the long-term, short-range networks may underlie quantum computers just as local area networks underlie classical datacenters and supercomputers today.